Scientific Name

 Description

 Eutrochium maculatum is an herbaceous perennial that grows up to 6.6 feet (2 m) tall.
-Stems are sometimes completely purple, sometimes green with purple spots.
-In late summer, one plant can produce numerous rose-purple flower heads, each head with 8-22 disc flowers but no ray flowers.
-The specific epithet "maculatum," meaning "spotted," refers to the purple spots on the stem.
+Stems are sometimes completely purple, occasionally green with purple spots.

 How to Grow and Care

-Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soils.
+Sweet Joe Pye Weed is happiest with full sun to partial shade in moist to wet soils.
 It prefers that the soil does not dry out, which is why clay works well for Joe Pye.
 It has no serious insect or disease problems.

 Sweet Joe Pye Weed just isn't a fussy or difficult plant to grow.
 If you do not want Sweet Joe Pye Weed to spread hither and yon, then cut the seed heads off.

-If you are propagating by seed in the fall, then plant thickly as germination is usually low.
+If you are propagating by seed in the fall, plant thickly as germination is usually low.
 Propagation is best from softwood cuttings taken in late spring or by division in fall as they go dormant or in the spring just as shoots first appear.

 See more at Growing and Using Sweet Joe Pye Weed.